About Autonomous AI Database

 The list of supported character sets currently includes all database character sets supported on ASCII-based platforms.

-Character Set Selection for Autonomous Database
+Character Set Selection for Autonomous AI Database

 Database In-Memory

-You can enable Database In-memory for your Autonomous Database by allocating a percentage of its System Global Area (SGA) to the In-Memory column store (IM column store) either while provisioning the database or later.
+You can enable Database In-memory for your Autonomous AI Database by allocating a percentage of its System Global Area (SGA) to the In-Memory column store (IM column store) either while provisioning the database or later.
 The In-Memory Column Store (IM column store) is the key feature of Database In-Memory.
 The IM column store maintains copies of tables, partitions, and individual columns in a special compressed columnar format optimized for rapid scans.

-You can enable or disable Database In-Memory for an existing Autonomous Database from its Details page on the Oracle Cloud Infrastructure (OCI) console.
+You can enable or disable Database In-Memory for an existing Autonomous AI Database from its Details page on the Oracle Cloud Infrastructure (OCI) console.

 You can also enable Database In-Memory on databases cloned from a database instance or backup, irrespective of whether the clone source has Database In-memory enabled.